ankurmoh/Keras-Traffic-Signal/README.md

 # Keras-Traffic-Signal
 Traffic signal identification using Keras LeNet architecture.
-Identify 72 different classes of images with over 90% accuracy.
+Identify 43 different classes of images with over 90% accuracy.
+The LeNet Convolutional Neural net architecture uses a 5x5 filter kernel for Max Pooling, and RELU activation unit.